doctorfree/DoctorFreeScripts/README.md

           ln -s any2any wmv2mp4

-      Similarly, symbolic links (or copies or hard links) could be created to convert from any (3 lowercase letter representation) video format to any other video format.
+      Similarly, symbolic links (or copies or hard links) could be created to convert from any (3 lowercase letter representation) audio/video format to any other audio/video format.
 Commonly used conversions include:

           wmv2mkv avi2mpg wmv2mp4 and so on.

       Naming restricton: [3 lowercase letters]2[3 lowercase letters] for a 7 letter name with "2" in the middle.
-The 3 letter prefix and suffix must also be a filename suffix that ffmpeg recognizes as a supported video format.
+The 3 letter prefix and suffix must also be a filename suffix that ffmpeg recognizes as a supported audio/video format.

 [**bash_aliases**](bash_aliases) - Bash aliases, install in $HOME/.bash_aliases